transformationflow/transformationflow.github.io/docs/profile-template.md

-# Data Transformation Functions
+# txflow.transform
+## Description
-These functions form the core of the framework and aim to automate and simplify common data transformation patterns.
+Transform functions (`txflow.transform`) form the core of the Transformation Flow framework.
+They automate and simplify common data transformation patterns and can be used to either generate SQL code for a single transformation stage (for inspection, execution or view creation) or composed into a sequential flow to build more complex multi-stage transformations.

-## Function group: profile | Function name: get_data_type_profile
+## Functions

 Description of the function group: profile and function name: get_data_type_profile

 ### `txflow.profile.get_data_type_profile`